 This example would lead to the following behavior:

-Canonical links added in the templates should point to http://examplesite.se
+Note: Canonical links added in the templates should point to https://examplesite.se

-- A request to http://redirected.com is redirected to http://examplesite.com using an HTTP 302 response as per the wild card specification.
+- A request to https://redirected.com is redirected to https://examplesite.com using an HTTP 302 response as per the wildcard specification.

 The following example shows a campaign website: